Science in the medieval Islamic world: Astronomy and cosmology

 Astronomy became a major discipline within Islamic science.
 Astronomers devoted effort both towards understanding the nature of the cosmos and to practical purposes.
-One application involved determining the Qibla, the direction to face during prayer.
-Another was astrology, predicting events affecting human life and selecting suitable times for actions such as going to war or founding a city.
-Al-Battani (850–922) accurately determined the length of the solar year.
+One application involved determining the Qibla, the direction Muslims face during prayer.Another was astrology, which was used to predict events affecting human life and to select suitable times for activities such as warfare or founding cities.
+Al-Battani (850–929) accurately determined the length of the solar year.
 He contributed to the Tables of Toledo, used by astronomers to predict the movements of the sun, moon and planets across the sky.
 Copernicus (1473–1543) later used some of Al-Battani's astronomic tables.

 Al-Zarqali (1028–1087) developed a more accurate astrolabe, used for centuries afterwards.
 He constructed a water clock in Toledo, discovered that the Sun's apogee moves slowly relative to the fixed stars, and obtained a good estimate of its motion for its rate of change.
 Nasir al-Din al-Tusi (1201–1274) wrote an important revision to Ptolemy's 2nd-century celestial model.
 When Tusi became Helagu's astrologer, he was given an observatory and gained access to Chinese techniques and observations.
 He developed trigonometry as a separate field, and compiled the most accurate astronomical tables available up to that time.